 - Defective gaskets, valves, and hoses that are leaking or have the potential to cause destruction

 - Vandalism, especially if the property has been vacant

 - Blocked or damaged waste and sewer lines

-"Now is a great time to buy a home, especially for first-time buyers," adds Kuhn.
+"Now is a great time to buy a home," adds Kuhn.
 "But, if buyers are considering properties in various stages of foreclosure, property inspections are very critical in making the right investment and getting the best deal."